 Arguably the most popular of the small tetras, the cardinal tetra is similar in appearance to a longtime aquarium favorite, the neon tetra.
-Cardinal tetras are an active schooling fish and they live well in a peaceful community aquarium.
+Cardinal tetras are an active schooling fish, and they live peacefully in a community aquarium.
 Although they are difficult to breed in captivity, tetras remain a very popular aquarium fish.

 |Origin||Brazil, Colombia, and Venezuela|

 |Minimum Tank Size||20 gallon|

 |Hardness||Up to 4 dGH|

 |Temperature||73 to 81 degrees F (23 to 27 degrees C)|

 Originating in South America, this species is found from the Orinoco River to the Rio Negro tributary of the Amazon River.
 It is found as far west as western Colombia.
 Other locations have also reported schools of cardinals, likely comprised of fish that have escaped from collectors.
 Manaus, in northern Brazil, is one such location where clusters of cardinals have made themselves at home.
 Since overfishing this quick-replenishing species would be nearly impossible, Project Piaba's "Buy a Fish, Save a Tree" project has become a UN global model for sustainable wild fisheries designed to preserve rainforest habitats.

 The rainforests that cover their waterways are usually very dense and let very little light through.
 Cardinal tetras favor these shaded areas with slow-moving or standing waters that are very clear.
 They live in large schools, and it is not unusual to find them in groups numbering into the hundreds.
 Their native habitat generally has extremely soft, acidic water, often with a pH of 5.
 They live in shoals, mainly in the middle water layers, where they feed on worms and small crustaceans.